Domain Generalization via Nuclear Norm Regularization: Experiments

 \subsection{Ablations and discussions}

-\paragraph{Analyzing the regularization strength with stable rank.} We aim to better understand the strength of nuclear norm regularization on OOD accuracy.
+\paragraph{Analyzing the regularization strength with stable rank.} We aim to better understand the strength of nuclear norm regularization (used in fine-tuning only) on OOD accuracy.
 Due to the precision of floating point numbers and numerical perturbation, it is common to use stable rank (numerical rank) to approximate the matrix rank in numerical analysis.
-Suppose a matrix $ \mathbf{M} \in \mathbb{R}^{m \times n}$, the stable rank is defined as:

-where $\|\|_2$ is the operator norm (spectral norm) and $\|\|_F$ is the Frobenius norm.
+Suppose a matrix $ \mathbf{M} \in \mathbb{R}^{m \times n}$, the stable rank is defined as: $ \text{StableRank}(\mathbf{M}):= {\|\mathbf{M}\|^2_F \over \|\mathbf{M}\|^2_2}, $ where $\|\|_2$ is the operator norm (spectral norm) and $\|\|_F$ is the Frobenius norm.
 The stable rank is analogous to the classical rank of a matrix but considerably more well-behaved.
 For example, the stable rank is a continuous and Lipschitz function while the rank function is discrete.
 In Figure~\ref{fig:rank_full}, we calculate the stable rank of the OOD data feature representation of the ERM-NU model trained with different nuclear norm regularization weight $\lambda$ and we plot the OOD accuracy simultaneously.
 We have three observations.
-(1) The stable rank will decrease when we have a stronger nuclear norm regularizer, which is consistent with our method intuition.
-(2) As nuclear norm regularization weight increases, the OOD accuracy will increase first and then decrease.
+(1) The stable rank is

+decreasing when we have a stronger nuclear norm regularizer, which is consistent with our method intuition.
+(2) As the nuclear norm regularization weight increases, the OOD accuracy will increase first and then decrease.
 In the first stage, as we increase nuclear norm regularization weight, the environmental features start to be ruled out and the OOD accuracy improves.
 In the second stage, when nuclear norm regularization strength is large enough, some invariant features will be ruled out, which will hurt the generalization.
 (3) Although the ResNet-50 is a 2048-dim feature extractor, the stable rank of the OOD data feature representation is pretty low, e.g, on average the stable rank is smaller than 100.
-On the other hand, when the dataset becomes more ``complicated'', the stable rank will increase.
-For example, when $\lambda = 0.0$, the stable rank of DomainNet features (6 domains, 345 classes) is over 100, while the stable rank of VLCS (4 domains, 5 classes) features is only around 50.
+On the other hand, when the dataset becomes more ``complicated'', the stable rank will increase, e.g., when $\lambda = 0.0$, the stable rank of DomainNet features (6 domains, 345 classes) is over 100, while the stable rank of VLCS (4 domains, 5 classes) features is only around 50.

 \paragraph{Exploring alternative regularizers. } We use SWAD~\cite{cha2021swad} as a baseline, which aims to find flat minima that suffers less from overfitting by a dense and overfit-aware stochastic weight sampling strategy.
 We consider different regularizers with SWAD: CORAL~\cite{sun2016deep} tries to minimize domain shift by aligning the second-order statistics of input data from training and test domains.
 MIRO~\cite{cha2022domain}, one of the SOTA regularization methods in domain generalization, uses mutual information to reduce the distance between the pre-training model and the fine-tuned model.
 The performance comparison is shown in Table~\ref{tab:swad-main}, where we observe that nuclear norm regularization consistently achieves competitive performance compared to alternative regularizers.